BaconMilkshake/serverCreator/readme.md

 - Put the private id_rsa file in the root of the repo directory
 - Create a security group called 'defaultec2' under ec2 -> security groups allowing for ssh into docker deamon and for people to connect to the game server
 - Run "docker build . -t servercreator " from the repo root
-- Start the prog- with docker compose -f ./dockercompose.yml run servercreator
+- Start the program with docker compose -f ./dockercompose.yml run servercreator
 - This will run the program and its postgres database
 ## Boto3 is used to interact with AWS
 - https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html